UnbendableStraw/homepod-restore/README.md

 ## How to restore your HomePod
 ### Prerequisites

-p.0. you need a usb connection to your homepod. the port on the pod is under the rubber base. remove the base by wedging your fingers between the base and mesh, pry it straight off. no heat necessary. it will stick back on with no issues.
+p.0.
+You need a usb connection to your homepod. the port on the pod is under the rubber base. remove the base by wedging your fingers between the base and mesh, pry it straight off. no heat necessary. it will stick back on with no issues.

-p.0.0. while you can solder directly to the debug port on the pod, it's not recommended. the pads are fragile.
+p.0.0.
+While you can solder directly to the debug port on the pod, it's not recommended. the pads are fragile.
 You can [make your own adapter](https://github.com/UnbendableStraw/homepwn-simple) (based on [tihmstar's design](https://github.com/tihmstar/homepwn)) you only need the four usb 2.0 wires for restoring.
 You can buy premade adapters [here!](https://nicsfix.com/shop)

-p.0.0.0. do not disturb your dongle, homepod, or any part of the USB cable during restore. the pads are close together with voltage next to data lines and you risk shorting and damaging something if mistakes are made. when unplugging things, it's best to disconnect power from pod first, then unplug dongle usb, then remove dongle from pod
+p.0.0.0.
+Do not disturb your dongle, homepod, or any part of the USB cable during restore. the pads are close together with voltage next to data lines and you risk shorting and damaging something if mistakes are made. when unplugging things, it's best to disconnect power from pod first, then unplug dongle usb, then remove dongle from pod.

-p.1. this guide was tested on Apple Silicon with MacOS.
+p.1.
+This guide was tested on Apple Silicon with MacOS.
 It _should_ work on Intel / Windows / Linux, but do not ask me for help, ask in the [discord server](https://discord.gg/track44).
 Feel free to contribute steps to getting other platforms working and submit a pull request.

 p.2.
 A currently signed .ipsw file.
 Download mine at https://nicsfix.com/ipsw/18.0.ipsw or build your own.

 p.3.
 Homebrew <https://brew.sh/>

-p.3.0. **_On some Macs, after you install homebrew for the first time in your terminal, you will see "Next Steps, Run these two commands..."
+**Note: _On some Macs, after you install homebrew for the first time in your terminal, you will see "Next Steps, Run these two commands..."
 Run those two commands!!_**

 p.4.
 Now run these commands, one at a time.
 This taps David's repo, then installs the necessary restore tools.
 For now, we are also installing a specific version of idevicerestore to workaround a bug in the latest version:
 ```